-Summary: The Team is probably spending too much time on the Scorecard discussing Issues that should be discussed during the IDS.
-Understanding this section of the Weekly Meeting and adequately preparing the Scorecard will lead to more efficient meetings.
+Your Team is probably spending too much time on the Scorecard discussing Issues that should be discussed during the Raise, Discuss, and Resolve (RDR) section of your meeting agenda.
+Understanding this section of the Weekly Team Meeting and adequately preparing the Scorecard will lead to more efficient meetings.

-This week I'm going to cover the Scorecard section of the Weekly Meetings agenda.
+This week, we cover the Scorecard section of the Weekly Team Meetings agenda.
 Ninety's goal is to make data a superpower.
-Interactions with the Scorecard during Weekly Meetings are a large part of that.
+Interactions with the Scorecard during Weekly Team Meetings are a large part of that.

 1. Don't spend a lot of time on it.

-Consider this a teaser for the blog post where I'll cover IDS, but Meetings become more efficient when Teams save all discussions until every Issue topic is on the table.
+Meetings become more efficient when teams save all discussions until every Issue topic is on the table.
 Only then can the Issues be prioritized.
-That prioritization is crucial for efficient Meetings.
+That prioritization is crucial for efficient meetings.

-That's why I firmly believe that the most powerful tool in the Meeting arsenal is to right-click and 'Make it an Issue.'
-This is valid in every section of the agenda, but it shines during the Scorecard.
+We believe the most powerful tool in the Meetings arsenal is to right-click and "Make it an Issue."
+This is valid in every agenda section but especially shines during the Scorecard.

 See a data point that indicates there is an Issue?
-Right-click and "drop it to the bottom" (aka add it to the Issue list).
+Right-click and "drop it to the bottom" (add it to the Issues list).
 When creating an Issue, throw a couple of words in the title to remind everyone why it's a topic of discussion.
-Then keep it moving.
-If it's important now, it'll still be important when it comes time to IDS.
+Then, keep it moving.
+If it's important now, it'll still be important when it comes time to Raise, Discuss, and Resolve.

 2. Prep the Scorecard so it performs.

-Everything about the Scorecard is geared so that the data can be digested quickly.
+Everything about the Scorecard is designed so that the data can be digested quickly.

-The "green, yellow, red" color tabs readily indicate if a data point is on the way to, or already, going off-goal.
+The green, yellow, and red color tabs readily indicate if a data point is on the way to or already going off track.
 Use these colors to show where attention should be focused.

-The colors are responding to the goals attached to each Measurable.
+The colors respond to the goals attached to each Key Performance Indicator (KPI).
 But how do we ensure those goals are still valid?
-Activating the "Total" or "Average" column provides a benchmark for those goals, allowing us to ask if the goals are still valid or need to be IDS'ed themselves.
+Activating the "Total" or "Average" column provides a benchmark for those goals, allowing us to ask if they are still valid or need to be discussed.

-At Ninety, we like to use multiple Measurables to track an outcome.
-This helps us triangulate an exact outcome, or at least paints a better picture.
-We group those similar Measurables together using line breaks.
-Humans are better at identifying a trend in data when we see it grouped together.
-For more details on how to apply line breaks, see our help article here.
+At Ninety, we like to use multiple KPIs to track an outcome.
+This helps us triangulate an exact outcome — or at least paints a better picture.
+We group those similar KPIs together using line breaks.
+Humans are better at identifying a trend in data when we see it grouped.
+For more details on how to apply line breaks, visit our help article here.

 We all want more efficient meetings.
-Ninety can help achieve them, and understanding the importance of dropping Issues to the bottom and adequately preparing the Scorecard goes a long way to making efficiency happen.
+Ninety can help achieve them, and understanding the importance of creating an Issue for later discussion and adequately preparing the Scorecard goes a long way to making efficiency happen.